Cole Palmer injury update: Latest news and possible return date as Enzo Maresca makes Arsenal admission

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Cole Palmer is a doubt for Chelsea against Arsenal this weekend after the heavy challenge from Lisandro Martinez.
+Cole Palmer could play for Chelsea against Arsenal this weekend, Enzo Maresca has confirmed.

-The England international was caught by the Argentine’s challenge in the 1-1 draw at Manchester United on Sunday.
+The England international was caught by a heavy challenge from Lisandro Martinez in the 1-1 draw at Manchester United on Sunday and missed training at the start of this week.

-Martinez was booked by referee Robert Jones but avoided a red card following a VAR check despite catching Palmer high.

 Palmer was selected in England’s squad for the upcoming Nations League fixtures against Greece and the Republic of Ireland, suggesting his injury is not long-term.

-“The ones playing in Premier League, doesn’t mean they won’t play in Conference, the season is so long, all of them will play Conference League, Premier League, or FA Cup, the next one.

-“You can see from the outside, two teams, but we have one squad, all fit, unfortunately, we’ll try and use all of them.”

-Maresca was angry after Sunday’s game at Old Trafford and maintained it was “quite clear” that the challenge warranted a red card.
+Maresca was angry after Sunday’s game at Old Trafford and maintained it was “quite clear” that Martinez’s challenge warranted a red card.

 “Cole was in the changing room with ice so we are waiting now.
 Hopefully it is nothing important,” the Chelsea manager said.